Pricing

 CHAPTER 3

-I'll start and we'll consider what's going to be our induction agent.
 So an induction agent is given to sedate the patient appropriately so that they can then receive the paralytic that allows the patient to be intubated safely and quickly.
 When we talk about RSI in the emergency department, that's rapid sequence intubation, that's pretty rapid compared to what we do in the operating room.
 In the operating room, we have - it's a much more controlled environment, we have more time.
 The anesthesiologists have the options of using gas agents for induction.
-So by doing a - with this rapid sequence intubation, we have the patient sedated more quickly, and this is also to improve our chance of first-pass intubation, and also so that we can have decreased side effects such as nausea and vomiting that could cause aspiration down the line.
+So by doing a - with this rapid sequence intubation, we have the patient [paralyzed] more quickly, and this is also to improve our chance of first-pass intubation, and also so that we can have decreased side effects such as nausea and vomiting that could cause aspiration down the line.
 Now our first medication that we'll give will always be the induction agent, like I said, to facilitate us giving the paralytics.
 At this institution, our first-line agent, kind of our workhorse, is etomidate.
 So, etomidate is a GABAergic agent.
 Your dose for that, on a weight-based dose, is 0.3 mg/kg.
 But for your average adult patient, we tend to give 20 mg.
 It comes in a 20-mg vial often.
 And that's going to be kind of our workhorse dose.
 What's great about etomidate is it's hemodynamically stable, causes very little hypotension compared to some of our other agents, and it works incredibly quickly and reliably.
 We have an onset within a minute, and we get about 5-10 minutes of duration out of that single dose.
 There is some controversy for its use in sepsis, but we use it pretty reliably in trauma patients on the regular.
 Another agent that we sometimes use for induction would be ketamine.
 So ketamine is kind of a jack of all trades, it's got lots of indications here in the emergency department.
 When we're using it for RSI, we tend to use a dose of 1-2 mg/kg.
 We're going to give that as a slow IV push, which can be hard to do sometimes in a stressful situation.
 But what to remember about ketamine and adverse effects is that it can cause tachycardia and hypertension, so if you have a patient who is already tachycardic or hypertensive, that may not be our drug of choice.
 So we give those agents first, and we want to give them a chance to work to ensure that the patient is appropriately sedated prior to us giving our paralytic agent.

 CHAPTER 4

 As far as our paralytics, our workhorse is our depolarizing agent, succinylcholine.
 So succinylcholine we dose at 1.0-1.5 mg/kg, again given IV push.
 So for many of our adult patients, they're going to fall into the 100-120 mg dose range.
 Now as far as contraindications to succinylcholine, patients who, you know, maybe won't get this medication, we have to think about some structural/functional muscle diseases because it is a depolarizing agent, so you do have patients who are more sensitive to it if they have myasthenia gravis, muscular dystrophy, etc. We also worry about - it can cause a brief hyperkalemia, so you can see an increase in potassium of about 0.5 mEq/L. That is transient in a patient with normal kidney function, but if you have a renal patient come in, and if we don't know anything about their dialysis history, we don't have labs back, we may very well want to withhold this and give a different agent.
 So the onset is less than 60 seconds.
 Like I said, we dose it at 1.0-1.5 mg/kg.
 And we get also about 5-10 minutes of paralysis.
 Just like the same duration as your etomidate and that's really important to remember down the line - that you want to make sure that you have a patient who is adequately sedated while they're paralyzed.
 Now if we have a patient who succinylcholine isn't our best choice, and maybe we see that they have a dialysis catheter, we have a history that they've missed dialysis, we would want to use a different agent.
 So what we use here is rocuronium as our non-depolarizing agent The dose here would be 1.0-1.2 mg/kg.
 You're usually pretty - in a good place to just go with 1 mg/kg.
 Your onset is also going to be in the 60-90 seconds, but your duration is going to be much longer.
 So your looking at a duration of paralysis of 30-60 minutes depending on the dose you gave, and if the patient has any underlying clearance issues, they hold onto it longer.
-And that's where it really comes in, and is very important that our postintubation sedation analgesia is curated to what our sedation and what our paralytic regimen was.
+And that's where it really comes in, and is very important that our post-intubation sedation analgesia is curated to what our sedation and what our paralytic regimen was.
 So we've given the medications.
 We're going to give, you know, our induction agent, give our paralytic.

 CHAPTER 5